-Greenleaf Hospital has been offering behavioral health programs in the southern Georgia city of Valdosta for almost 30 years.
-It provides adult and adolescent residential and Intensive Outpatient Program (IOP) substance abuse treatment as well as an adult Partial Hospitalization Program (PHP) and programs for children, teens and adults who struggle with mental health issues.
+Greenleaf Behavioral Health Hospital has been offering behavioral health programs in the southern Georgia city of Valdosta for almost 30 years.
+Part of the larger Acadia Healthcare network, it provides adult and adolescent residential and Intensive Outpatient Program (IOP) substance abuse treatment as well as an adult Partial Hospitalization Program (PHP) and programs for children, teens and adults who struggle with mental health issues.
 Greenleaf uses a 12-step approach and offers on-site detox as well as dual diagnosis support.

 Accommodations and Food